mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## Content Tag Type Definitions {#tagdefs}

-The following content tags are defined as valid content tags.
+The following content tags are defined as valid content tags.They **MAY** be added to provide additional information.
+It is **RECOMMENDED** to make use of them.

 Tags beginning with the character "x" may be used for development and testing.